Calcolo numerico per la generazione di immagini fotorealistiche

 Create an empty application using your language’s package

 manager.
-Nim uses nimble
+Nim uses nimble:

-$ nimble init helloworld
+$ nimble init helloworldD uses dub:

-$ dub init helloworld
+$ dub init helloworldRust uses cargo:

-With both Nim and D you will have to answer some questions.
+$ cargo init helloworldWith both Nim and D you will have to answer some questions.
 If

 possible, choose the default (but for Nim make sure to specify that you

-want a binary
+want a binary).

-The application already prints Hello World!
+The application already prints Hello World!: change

-the message to Hello, wold!
+the message to Hello, wold! (otherwise today’s exercise

 makes no sense!)

-To compile and run, just use the run
+To compile and run, just use the run command

-(identical in nimble
+(identical in nimble, dub and

 $ cd helloworld

-For both D and Nim there are plugins for IntelliJ IDEA, JetBrains’ Java IDE.
-For Rust, you can use CLion with the Rust plugin.
+$ nimble run # Or: dub run, or: cargo runFor both D and Nim there are plugins for IntelliJ IDEA, JetBrains’ Java IDE.
+For Rust, you can use RustRover.